jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: "wake_time: 31/12/99 10:07 is earlier than sleep_time: 31/12/99 05:25" does not match "invalid literal for int() with base 10: '31/12/99 10'"

   it looks like ``test_duration_w_date_and_time`` encountered a ValueError_ with a different message than the one expected in the test.
-The `unittest.TestCase.assertRaisesRegex`_ test works, the test would have missed this if I did not specify what error message to catch
+The `assertRaisesRegex`_ statement works, the test would have missed this if I did not specify what error message to catch

 .. _test_duration_w_date_and_time_green_0: